finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

             var code = code_example;  // string | The code of the reference portfolio.
 Together with the scope this uniquely identifies              the reference portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective date of the constituents to retrieve.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve constituents.
-Defaults to return the latest version              of each constituent if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"ReferenceHolding\" domain to decorate onto              the constituents.
-These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"ReferenceHolding/strategy/quantsignal\".
+Defaults to return the latest version              of each constituent if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' or 'ReferenceHolding' domain to decorate onto              constituents.
+These take the format {domain}/{scope}/{code} e.g. 'Instrument/system/Name' or              'ReferenceHolding/strategy/quantsignal'.
 Defaults to return all available instrument and reference holding properties if not specified. (optional)

             try
             {
-                // Get constituents
+                // Get reference portfolio constituents
                 GetReferencePortfolioConstituentsResponse result = apiInstance.GetReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys);
                 Debug.WriteLine(result);
             }